Optimizing Load Time

 - If you have a prefiltered cubemap and are not displaying the top-level mipmap for the skybox, you can uncheck preload for all the 6 face images.

 - Ensure that imported models only have the vertex attributes that you need.
-For example, if your model has a second set of UVs but doesn't use them or if it has all-white vertex colors, go back to the modelling application and delete those attributes.
+For example, if your model has a second set of UVs but doesn't use them or if it has all-white vertex colors, go back to the modeling application and delete those attributes.

 - Use the Networking panel in Chrome Dev Tools (or the equivalent in other browsers) to sort loaded assets by size and look for anything that stands out.
 Look for assets that are not used and could be deleted.
 Look for assets that are essentially duplicates and delete them.